Subrina Hossain is the Chief Executive of NTV Europe and is one of the very few successful TV

 She is a Level 1 user at the UKBA Sponsor Management System and the Authorising Officer,

-for all day to day management of the SMS.
+responsible for all day to day management of the SMS.

 Britain’s curry industry subsidises heavily towards the local and national economy.
 However, due to